-Bui Phoebe, Senior at Elliott School of International Affairs, presented a paper on her research on Japanese junior high history textbook content and its relationship to its readers' perceptions of historical events including the Battle of Okinawa at Elliott School Undergraduates Scholars Research Symposium.
+Bui Phoebe, a Senior at the Elliott School of International Affairs, presented a paper on Japanese junior high history textbook content and its relationship to its readers' perceptions of historical events, including the Battle of Okinawa, at the Elliott School Undergraduates Scholars Research Symposium.

 February 3, 2017

-GW Okinawa Collection Workshop was held at the National Churchill Library and Center in Gelman Library.
-Read more on News & Events.
+The GW Okinawa Collection Workshop was held at the National Churchill Library and Center in Gelman Library.
+Read more at News & Events.

 February 2, 2017

 The Honorable Takeshi Onaga, Governor, Okinawa Prefecture and Dr. Moritake Tomikawa, Policy Advisor, Okinawa Prefecture, gave speeches at The Elliott School of International Affairs.
-Read more on News & Events.
+Read more at News & Events.

 February 2, 2017

 Members of the Okinawa Prefectural Assembly and All Okinawa visited the Okinawa Collection.
-Read more on News & Events.
+Read more at News & Events.